hannes/MonetDBLite/README.md

 ## Painless Startup

-* Temporary Database

-To create a server (or to reconnect to a previously-initiated one), create a DBI connection as follows:
+* To create a temporary server (or to reconnect to a previously-initiated one), create a DBI connection as follows:

 ```R
 library(DBI)